Review: OSPREY VARIANT 37 A masterpiece of the unknown "Jobs of the Pack World"

 This is amazing!

-The variant is basically designed for climbers who want to use it all year round, but it can be used not only for normal mountain climbing, but also for stream climbing, and is also suitable for backcountry and alpine climbing.
-The Variant is an exquisitely balanced and convenient backpack that gives you a high performance in any situation , which is the first impression of this backpack.
-Even if it doesn't meet the backpack, which specializes in each category, it is the reason why it continues to be loved by many climbers and mountain guides because its basic high quality
+The Variant is a backpack designed primarily for climbers who want to use it all year round, but it can also be used for regular mountain hiking, river climbing, and even backcountry and alpine climbing.
+My an exquisitely balanced and convenient backpack that delivers high performance in any situation .
+Even if it doesn't match up to backpacks specialized in a particular category, its high basic quality , is probably why it continues to be loved by so many climbers and mountain guides.

-the comfort of carrying , which is superior to other backpacks .
-I compared it with the rivals that I chose in consultation with the shop staff, THE NORTH FACE Profit 40 and GREGORY Alpinist 35, and although it wasn't as thick as traverses, this backpack was the only shoulder hip belt that was so luxuriously cushioned that it was for climbing purposes (this is the main reason why I didn't use the OSPREY Mutant The MAMMUT Trion Pro 35+7L was also very comfortable to carry, but this one is relatively expensive, so I think about it a lot.
+its comfortable carrying feel , which is an advantage compared to other companies' backpacks .
+After consulting with the store staff, I compared it with rivals such as the THE NORTH FACE Profit 40 and the GREGORY Alpinist 35, and found that while not as thick as backpacks designed for long-distance hiking, this backpack was the only one with shoulder and hip belts that were luxuriously cushioned for a climbing-oriented backpack (this was the OSPREY Mutant ).
+The MAMMUT Trion Pro 35+7L was also comfortable to carry, but it was relatively expensive, so I had to think carefully about my choice.

-A highly storable ice tool holster and a durable front panel pocket that makes it easy to store crampons, shovels, etc.
+High-capacity ice tool holster and durable front panel pocket for crampons, shovels, etc

-Side belts and pockets designed not only for tent poles and stock, but also for skiing and snowshoes.
+Side belts and pockets designed for carrying not only tent poles and stocks but also skis and snowshoes

-There are many other features that are detailed and detailed, but please refer to the product page
+There are many other great features that have been thought out down to the smallest detail, but please refer to the product page

 This is not good

-It depends largely on the differences in the purpose of each individual's use, but as a result of the almighty items, it can't be said that they have too many unnecessary functions for pure climbers, and if you are a complete beginner and only use them for traversing, it can be said that they are not enough for long-term traversing such as cushioning and support.
+It depends a lot on each individual's purpose for using it, but the nature of such an all-purpose item is that it could be said to have too many unnecessary functions for pure climbers, and if you are a complete beginner and will only use it for long-term mountain climbing, you could also say that the cushioning and support are not enough for long-term mountain climbing.

-- The only way to put and take out the contents can be done from the top
+- The only way to access the contents is from the top

 Summary: What kind of activities do you recommend?

-The best users who use this backpack are outdoor enthusiasts like me who have a wide range of intuition and unstable attitudes, that is, those who want to use it in traverses, streams, backcountry, and even a little more and more as they can be used in variation routes.
-As for the size, it has a high storage capacity, so if you stay in a mountain hut, 37L is enough, and you can just stay in a tent, but considering winter, 52L is a good option.
-On the other hand, this may not be suitable for those who only need it for alpine climbing, those who don't need it at all in winter, or those who are completely new to them and want to place the most importance on ease of use, including ease of packing, rather than simplicity.
-However, there is no doubt that this backpack is a very unconventional backpack that is not suitable for people with very little habits, so why not try out the carefully selected craftsmen of Meriken's stubborn craftsmen?
+This backpack is ideal for undisciplined, wide-ranging outdoor enthusiasts like me—those who want to use it for traverses, streams, backcountry, and even a bit of a stretch on variation routes.
+As for size, it has a high storage capacity, so 37L is enough for mountain hut stays, and it's just about doable for tent camping, but 52L is a good choice for winter.
+On the other hand, it may not be suitable for those who only need it for alpine climbing, those who don't need it at all in winter, or complete beginners who prioritize ease of use, including packing, over simplicity.
+That said, it's certainly a backpack that suits everyone, so why not give this culmination of the dedication of America's stalwart craftsmen a try?

 We also recommend this article about backpacks